 1. Consolidated RFQ packages

 Instead of submitting individual part requests, group spare parts by planned overhaul schedule and engine type.
-A consolidated RFQ package for a complete cylinder overhaul kit (liner, piston crown, rings, seals, gaskets) will typically achieve better pricing than sourcing each item separately.
+A consolidated RFQ package for a complete cylinder overhaul kit (liner, piston crown, rings, seals, gaskets) can give suppliers clearer scope and make route comparison easier.

 2. Forward planning

 Components needed for planned docking or major overhauls should be identified and sourced 3–6 months in advance.
-This eliminates emergency premiums and opens access to the full range of competitive suppliers.
+Earlier planning reduces emergency purchasing pressure and gives the buyer more room to compare OEM and verified alternative supplier routes.

 3. Multi-source evaluation